2023 NCAA Division I women's basketball tournament: Tournament procedure

-A total of 68 teams will participate in the 2023 tournament, consisting of the 32 conference champions, and 36 "at-large" bids to be extended by the NCAA Selection Committee.
-The last four at-large teams and teams seeded 65 through 68 overall will compete in First Four games, whose winners will advance to the 64-team first round.
+A total of 68 teams participated in the 2023 tournament, consisting of the 32 conference champions, and 36 "at-large" bids to be extended by the NCAA Selection Committee.
+The last four at-large teams and teams seeded 65 through 68 overall played in First Four games, whose winners advanced to the 64 team first round.

 2023 NCAA tournament schedule and venues

-The first two rounds, also referred to as the subregionals, will be played at the sites of the top 16 seeds, as was done from 2016 to 2019.
+The first two rounds, also referred to as the subregionals, were played at the sites of the top 16 seeds, as was done from 2016 to 2019.

-A dramatic change from past tournaments is that the regional rounds (Sweet Sixteen and Elite Eight) will be held at two sites, instead of the four used in past tournaments.
-Two regionals will be held in Greenville, South Carolina and the other two will be held in Seattle.
-Specific regional names will be announced by the NCAA committee on or before selections are announced on March 12, 2023.
+A dramatic change from past tournaments is that the regional rounds (Sweet Sixteen and Elite Eight) were held at two sites, instead of the four used in past tournaments.
+Two regionals were held in Greenville, South Carolina and the other two were held in Seattle.
+Specific regional names were to be announced by the NCAA committee on or before selections were announced on March 12, 2023.